Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 Synchronize validation and test logging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When using distributed, we have to ensure that the validation and test step logging calls are synchronized across processes.
+When running in distributed mode, we have to ensure that the validation and test step logging calls are synchronized across processes.
 This is done by adding `sync_dist=True` to all `self.log` calls in the validation and test step.
 This ensures that each GPU worker has the same behaviour when tracking model checkpoints, which is important for later downstream tasks such as testing the best checkpoint across all workers.